ruben1191018/cogsi-1190914-1191018-1191042/ca4/README.md

 necessary directories and scripts, sets up a systemd service for H2, and starts the service, ensuring it runs continuously.

-The main purpose of this playbook is to set up an H2 database on a host by updating packages, installing Java, and configuring H2.
-It creates necessary directories and scripts, sets up a systemd service for H2, and starts the service, ensuring it runs continuously.

-Now explain some things about the playbook:
+Now explaining some things about the playbook:

     - name: Update apt package manager
       apt: